rutura/learnqt/_posts/2025-01-16-cpp-development-made-easy.md

 ## The Bottom Line

-After making this change, I've seen:
+After making this change in one of my other courses, I've seen:
 - Students getting to actual C++ code faster
 - Fewer "I can't get it working" support requests
 - Better debugging experiences in class